 Slides narrow to various tip widths.
 The width of the tip is chosen based on the tissue size and the well size in which the tissue is being placed.
 Looking through the slide offers a view of the tissue face that will be placed down on the well floor.
 While looking through the back of the slide, tissue can be adjusted into the precise orientation desired.

-This may be such that the epidermis or margin is visible or to place a tissue on edge.
+This may be such that the epidermis or margin is visible, or to place a tissue on edge.
 Then as the tissue leaves the slide, it is guided to adhere in the desired position.

 A thin coat of embedding medium assures a clean easy release of the block and assures adhesion of tissue to the well floor.
 This layer of medium also provides a support for the tissue, aiding in manipulation on the dispensing slide and providing adhesion to the slide during transport.
 If excess embedding medium is used there will be a thicker layer of frozen medium than desired over the embedded tissue.
 This is an issue when extreme flatness is required such as when embedding multiple minute samples or needle biopsies flat.
 Figure 3 demonstrates an artistic example requiring extremely flat embedding.
 The samples in this case are colored sesame seeds.
 This could not have been accomplished without use of a very thin layer of embedding medium to adhere the sesame seeds to the well floor.

 If there is no risk of cross contamination, several samples of tissue can be placed on a single slide and pulled to the end for placement in one or more wells.
 For example in sampling a large tumor, four 1 cm squares can be placed in a 30 mm well.
-This allows a rather large amount to tissue to be sampled from a single sectioned block.
-If one were looking at separate specimens such as lymph nodes from four different sites; however, separate dispensing slides must be used to avoid cross contamination.
+This allows a rather large amount of tissue to be sampled from a single sectioned block.
+If one were looking at separate specimens such as lymph nodes from four different sites however, separate dispensing slides must be used to avoid cross contamination.

 Placing Tissue in the Well